By Andrew Heideman PT/ATC

 Fractures to the Forearm

 The image above is a classic forearm fracture where the radius and the ulna both have fractures.
-Due to the displacement on the bones in this image, this would need a surgical repair Therefore, to read more about forearm fractures, please go to this Fracture Article on the Wrist.
+Due to the displacement on the bones in this image, this would need a surgical repair Therefore, to learn more about this condition and other wrist conditions, go to: Fractures of the Wrist, Bones in the Wrist and Painful Wrist.

 If you think you have fracture, please give us a call to schedule an appointment.
 JOI has several orthopedic physicians who specialize in the treatment of the forearm.
 Finally, our phone number is 904-JOI-2000, or schedule online or follow the link below.